bradenoestreich/MTG-Script/README.md

 This can be done from the terminal by activating your python virtual environment and then from the terminal running `pip3 install -r requirements.txt`.

-Once your environment exists, is activated, and has the necessary 3rd party libraires you can run this example with `python3 main.py`.
+Once your environment exists, is activated, and has the necessary 3rd party libraries you can run this example with `python3 main.py`.

 The script will fire off many HTTP requests (using the requests library) to the scryfall API, parse the resulting JSON, extract the necessary information, and then write the data to a CSV file called `cards.csv`.